Joining a group ride in a different city or country can be great fun and a way to meet friends with a common interest.

 - Brake suddenly

 Work as a group.
 For example, the front riders calculate actions for the group as a whole, not just themselves (eg at traffic lights).
-Tail end riders assist with lane changes by calling “over” when it is safe to so.
-We wait for riders who have punctures or mechanicals.
-We regroup if necessary after hills or other difficulties, if the group gets split.
+Tail end riders assist with lane changes by calling out when it is safe to do so.
+Generally, the group will wait for riders who have punctures or mechanicals, and regroup if necessary after hills or other difficulties, if the group gets split.
 Stronger riders take more turns at the front and ease the pace if necessary to keep everyone together.
 Don’t half wheel the person beside you.

 Do not deliberately block other traffic from passing when it is safe to do so, remember we share the roads and are courteous to all road users and pedestrians.